 For descriptions of NO staff responsibilities regarding the SIGs, see Appendix A: Staff Position Descriptions.

 Model of Collaboration

 Due to increasing requests for SIG involvement in ASHA initiatives, a subcommittee of the BSIGC and select National Office staff was formed to develop a model for managing multiple requests for input—including identifying affiliates to assist with the work, coordinating task groups, and working collaboratively in order to complete the work in a timely manner.
-To view the recommendations of the subcommittee, see SIG-National Office Collaboration Model.
+To view the recommendations of the subcommittee, see Appendix J: SIG/National Office Collaboration Model.